MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/index.md

 # Standard enterprise governance guide

-This governance guide follows the experiences of a fictional company through various stages of its governance maturity.
-These fictional experiences are based on real customer experiences, while the best practices are based on the constraints and needs of the fictional company.
+This governance guide follows the experiences of a fictional company through various stages of their governance maturity.
+The guide is based on real customer experiences, and the suggested best practices are based on the constraints and needs of the fictional company.

 ## Best practices overview